bcjordan/michael.penkov.id.au/_posts/2013-12-04-parsing-addresses.md

  - Street types in English-speaking countries tend to be pretty common, such as the usual "street", "road", "avenue" and the more exotic "boulevard" and "esplanade".
  - British and Canadian postcodes follow a similar pattern
  - ... and [many more](http://www.columbia.edu/~fdc/postal/).

+That's all for today, but in future articles, I'll be looking at the actual mechanics of parsing an address, as well as other supplementary materials that it's impossible to go without.
+Stay tuned!